jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

 If you already have a `PersistentVolume` and `PersistentVolumeClaim` created outside of JupyterHub you can mount them inside the user pods.
-For example, if you have a shared `PersistentVolumeClaim` called `jupyterhub-shared-volume` you could mount it in all user pods:
+For example, if you have a shared `PersistentVolumeClaim` called `jupyterhub-shared-volume` you could mount it as `/home/shared` in all user
+pods:

 ```yaml
 singleuser: